ellysh/bash-programming-from-scratch/manuscript/BashScripting/scripts-features.md

   echo "cp - FAILS" >> results.txt
 ```

-Let's consider how this command works.
-For convenience, we will rewrite it in the form of a Boolean expression.
-The Latin letter replaces each command and utility call.
-Then we get the following result:
+Let's check if this command works correctly.
+We can replace each command call with a Latin letter.
+Then we get a convenient form of the Boolean expression.
+The expression looks like this:
 {line-numbers: false, format: Bash}
 ```
 B && O1 || F1 && C && O2 || F2
 ```

-The letters "B" and "C" represent the `bsdtar` and `cp` calls.
-"O1" and "F1" are the commands for printing the `bsdtar` result.
-The "O1" command prints the "bsdtar - OK" line into the log file.
-The "F1" command prints the "bsdtar - FAIL" line.
+The "B" and "C" letters represent the `bsdtar` and `cp` calls.
+"O1" is the `echo` call that prints "bsdtar - OK" line in the log file.
+"F1" is the `echo` call for printing "bsdtar - FAIL" line.
 Similarly, "O2" and "F2" are the commands for logging the `cp` result.

-If the `bsdtar` call succeeds, the "B" operand equals "true".
-Then Bash performs the following steps sequence:
+If the `bsdtar` call succeeds, the "B" operand of our expression equals "true".
+Then Bash performs the sequence of the following steps:

 1. B
 2. O1
 3. C
 4. O2 or F2

 If the `bsdtar` fails, the "B" operand equals false.
-Then Bash does the following actions:
+Then Bash does the following steps:

 1. B
 2. F1
 3. C
 4. O2 or F2

+It means that the shell calls the `cp` utility even when the archiving fails.
+It does not make sense.

-The copy operation does not make sense if the archiving step fails.
-The `bsdtar` utility makes things even more confusing.
-It creates an empty archive if you pass to it an unavailable file or directory.
+Unfortunately, the `bsdtar` utility makes things even more confusing.
+It creates an empty archive if it cannot access the target directory or files.
 Then the `cp` utility copies the empty archive successfully.
-These operations lead to the following output to the log file:
+These operations lead to the following output in the log file:
 {line-numbers: true}
 ```
 bsdtar - FAILS
 cp - OK
 ```

-Such output confuses the user instead of clarifying the issue.

-Let's come back to our expression:
+Such output confuses you.
+It does not clarify what went wrong.

+Here is our expression again:
 {line-numbers: false, format: Bash}
 ```
 B && O1 || F1 && C && O2 || F2
 ```

-Why does Bash call the `cp` utility after an error in `bsdtar`?
+Why does Bash call the `cp` utility when `bsdtar` fails?
 It happens because the `echo` command always succeeds.
 It returns zero code, which means "true".
-Thus, the "O1", "F1", "O2" and "F2" operands are always "true".
+Thus, the "O1", "F1", "O2" and "F2" operands of our expression are always "true".

-Now we focus on the `bsdtar` call and corresponding `echo` commands.
-They match the following part of the Boolean expression:
+Let's fix the issue caused by the `echo` call exit code.
+We should focus on the `bsdtar` call and corresponding `echo` commands.
+They match the following Boolean expression:
 {line-numbers: false, format: Bash}
 ```
 B && O1 || F1
 ```

-We can put its left side into brackets without changing the result.
-Then it looks like this:
+We can enclose the "B" and "O1" operands in brackets this way:
 {line-numbers: false, format: Bash}
 ```
 (B && O1) || F1
 ```

+It does not change the expression's result.

-Here is a logical OR for the operands (B && O1) and "F1".
+We got a logical OR between the "(B && O1)" and "F1" operands.
 The "F1" operand always equals "true".
 Therefore, the whole expression is always "true".

-We can solve the problem by inverting the result of "F1".
+The value of "(B && O1)" does not matter.
+We want to get another behavior.
+If the "(B && O1)" operand equals "false", the entire expression should be "false".

+One possible solution is inverting the "F1" operand.
 The logical NOT operator does that.
-This way, we get the following expression:
+We get the following expression this way:
 {line-numbers: false}
 ```
 B && O1 || !
 F1 && C && O2 || F2
 ```

-Now, if the "B" operand fails, Bash evaluates "F1".
-It always equals false because of negation.
-Then Bash skips the "C" and "O2" command.
+Let's check the behavior that we got.
+If the "B" command fails, Bash evaluates "F1".
+It always equals "false" because of negation.
+Then Bash skips the "C" and "O2" commands.
 It happens because there is a logical AND between them and "F1".
-The "F2" command is the next one that Bash performs.
-The shell needs its result because it has a logical OR in front of it.
+Finally, Bash comes to the "F2" operand.
+The shell needs its value.
+Bash knows that the LHS operand of the logical OR equals "false".
+Therefore, it needs to evaluate the RHS operand to deduce the result of the whole expression.

-The following parentheses would make the expression clearer:
+We can make the expression clearer with the following parentheses:
 {line-numbers: false}
 ```
 (B && O1 || !
 F1 && C && O2) || F2
 ```

-It is evident that Bash executes the "F2" action when the parenthesized expression equals "false".
-Otherwise, it cannot evaluate the value of the entire expression.
+Now it is evident that Bash executes the "F2" action when the parenthesized expression equals "false".
+Otherwise, it cannot deduce the final result.

-This command writes the following output into the log file:
+The last command writes this output into the log file:
 {line-numbers: true}
 ```
 bsdtar - FAILS
 cp - FAILS
 ```

-This output is better than the previous one.
+This output looks better than the previous one.
 Now the `cp` utility does not copy an empty archive.

-However, our current result is not good enough.
-Imagine that the backup command contains 100 actions.
+The current result still has room for improvement.
+Imagine that you extended the backup command.
+Then it contains 100 actions.
 If an error occurs at the 50th action, all the remaining operations print their failed results into the log file.
-Such output prevents you from finding the problem.
-The best solution here is to terminate the command after the first error.
-To do that, we can group calls of utilities and their output with parentheses.
-Here is the result:
+Such output makes it complicated to find the problem.
+The better solution here is to terminate the command right after the first error occurred.
+Parentheses can help us to reach this behavior.
+Here is a possible grouping of the expression's operands:
 {line-numbers: false}
 ```
 (B && O1 || !
 F1) && (C && O2 || F2)
 ```

 Let's check what happens if the "B" operand is false.
-Then Bash executes the "F1" action.
-The negation inverts "F1" result.
-Therefore, the entire left side of the expression equals "false".
-Here is the left side:
+Then Bash executes the "F1" command.
+The negation inverts the "F1" result.
+Therefore, the entire LHS expression equals "false".
+Here is the LHS expression:
 {line-numbers: false}
 ```
 (B && O1 || !
 F1)
 ```

-Then short-circuit evaluation happens.
-Because of it, Bash does not calculate the right operand of the logical AND.
-It means that the shell skips all actions on the right side of the expression.
-Here is the right side:
+Then the short-circuit evaluation happens.
+It prevents calculating the RHS operand of the logical AND.
+Then Bash skips all commands of the RHS expression.
+Here is the RHS expression:
 {line-numbers: false}
 ```
 (C && O2 || F2)
 ```

-It is the behavior we wanted.
+We got the proper behavior of the backup command.

-We can add one more improvement.
+We can add one last improvement.
 The "F2" operand should be inverted.
-Then the whole expression equals "false" if "C" is "false".
-It means that the backup command fails if the `cp` utility fails.
-It sounds reasonable.
-Also, you would need such behavior for integrating the backup command with other commands.
+Then the whole expression equals "false" if the "C" command fails.
+Then the entire backup command fails if `bsdtar` or `cp` call fails.
+Inverting "F2" operand provides the proper non-zero exit status in the error case.

-Here is the final version of our expression:
+Here is the final version of our expression with all improvements:
 {line-numbers: false}
 ```
 (B && O1 || !
 F1) && (C && O2 || !
 F2)
 ```

 Let's come back to the real Bash code.
-The backup command looks like this now:
+The corrected backup command looks like this:
 {line-numbers: true, format: Bash}
 ```
 (bsdtar -cjf ~/photo.tar.bz2 ~/photo &&